guillaume-be/guillaume-be.github.io/_posts/2020-05-30-sentence_piece.md

 author: "Guillaume"
 ---

-# Abtract
+# Abstract

 Tokenization into words or sub-word units is a key component of Natural Language Processing.
 While often taken for granted by data science practitioners, modern tokenization algorithms such as Byte Pair Encoding ([Sennrich et al., 2015](https://arxiv.org/abs/1508.07909)), WordPiece or SentencePiece ([Kudo et al., 2018](https://arxiv.org/abs/1808.06226)) can have a significant impact on the performance of the entire pipeline.
-These three algorithm have in common the segmentation of rare words into sub-tokens in order to limit the size of the resulting vocabulary, which in turn results in more compact embedding matrices, reduced memory footprint and better generalization.
+These three algorithms have in common the segmentation of rare words into sub-tokens in order to limit the size of the resulting vocabulary, which in turn results in more compact embedding matrices, reduced memory footprint and better generalization.
 These would for example split the word `unaffable` into `[un, ##aff, ##able]` where the prefix `un` could share its representation with other negating prefixes for other words, for example `[un, ##expected]`.

 I believe that familiarity with the implementation details, benefits and limitations of these algorithms is key to understanding the same for the end-to-end models using these tokenizers.

  While information on the popular Byte Pair Encoding (BPE) is [available](https://web.stanford.edu/class/cs224n/slides/cs224n-2019-lecture12-subwords.pdf) with detailed information on the encoding algorithms, I felt working examples (with acceptable real world performance) of the sentence piece unigram encoding algorithm were missing.
 Not meant at being a replacement for the [reference article](https://arxiv.org/abs/1804.10959), this article aims at providing an illustrated walk-through the Sentence Piece unigram model encoding algorithm  via a working and reasonably optimized implementation in Rust.
 To do so, the focus will be on a practical implementation techniques that can be used to make sentence piece a high-throughput and robust tokenization tool.

 SentencePiece refers to both a probabilistic word segmentation algorithm and a library, of which the code is [open-sourced](https://github.com/google/sentencepiece) and remains the reference implementation.
-However, the scale of the project (and potential lack of familiarity with C++) can make a deep-dive through the source a daunting task for the interested data scientist willing to better understand the algorithm.
+However, the scale of the project (and potential lack of familiarity with C++) can make a deep-dive through the source code a daunting task for the interested data scientist willing to better understand the algorithm.
 The Rust programming language offers a number of features making it a great language for natural language processing (robust and modern string handling, memory safety, effective multi-threading application design).
 Another advantage of the Rust language is its speed and readability, making it the ideal language for this illustrated reference.

 # Byte Pair Encoding, Wordpiece, Unigram models